Welcome to Westcott

 Westcott Village Coffee Morning

 The village coffee morning was first started in 1966 and has been running ever since.
 New faces always welcome, open to everyone, children welcome.
-The first Wednesday in every month at The Reading Room at 10am.
+The first Wednesday in every month at the Westcott Village Hall (formerly the Reading Room) at 10am.

 Contact: Jean Mickle 01306 881208